 KBW Bank Index – Benchmark stock index of the banking sector that includes a weighting of 24 banking stocks selected as indicators of this industry group.

-Korean Composite Stock Price Index (KOSPI) – This index comprises all common stocks traded on the stock market division of the Korea Exchange.
+Korea Composite Stock Price Index (KOSPI) – This index comprises all common stocks traded on the stock market division of the Korea Exchange.
 It is the representative stock market index in South Korea, like the S&P 500 Index in the U.S.

 Median CPI – Calculated by the Federal Reserve Bank of Cleveland, the median CPI (Consumer Price Index) and the 16% trimmed-mean CPI based on data released in the Bureau of Labor Statistics’ monthly CPI report.
 Median CPI is the one-month inflation rate of the component whose expenditure weight is in the 50th percentile of price changes.
 The 16% trimmed-mean CPI is a weighted average of one-month inflation rates of components whose expenditure weights fall below the 92nd percentile and above the eighth percentile of price changes.
 By omitting outliers (small and large price changes) and focusing on the interior of the distribution of price changes, the median CPI and the 16% trimmed-mean CPI can provide a better signal of the underlying inflation trend than the CPI or core CPI (excluding food and energy).

-Monetary Union Index of Consumer Prices (MUICP) – This index is calculated by taking the weighted average of the Harmonized Indices of Consumer Prices (HICPs) from each country within the eurozone.
+Monetary Union Index of Consumer Prices (MUICP) – This index is calculated by taking the weighted average of the Harmonized Indices of Consumer Prices (HICP) from each country within the eurozone.
 It is published monthly by Eurostat, the statistical office of the European Union.
 Each country’s HICP measures the change over time in the prices of a basket of goods and services acquired, used or paid for by households within that country.

 Morgan Stanley Backwardation Focused Multi-Commodity Index (MS BFMCI) – This index comprises futures contracts selected based on the contracts’ historical backwardation relative to other commodity-related futures contracts and the contracts’ historical liquidity.
 The sectors represented in the index (industrial metals, energy and agricultural/livestock) have been selected to provide diversified exposure.
 The index is typically rebalanced annually in January.